xndrdev/myl3z-me-page/content/posts/01-welcome-to-my-blog.md

 ## Environment

 To build a Windows infrastructure and figure out what we need, I have to think about the environment first.
-Let's pretend where is a WordPress Agency called **AnimalPress**.
+Let's pretend there is a WordPress Agency called **AnimalPress**.

 ### Domain
 Our domain will be called **ad.animalpress.local**